AdrienWehrle/earthspy/README.md

 [[https://pycqa.github.io/isort/][https://img.shields.io/badge/%20imports-isort-%231674b1?style=flat&labelColor=ef8336.svg]]

-# earthspy 🛰️ :earth_africa: :earth_americas: :earth_asia: :moon:
+# earthspy 🛰️ :earth_africa: :earth_americas: :earth_asia:

-`earthspy` is a wrapper around methods for the download of satellite data offered in the [[https://github.com/sentinel-hub/sentinelhub-py][sentinelhub Python package]].
+`earthspy` is a wrapper around methods for the download of satellite data offered in the [sentinelhub-py Python package](https://github.com/sentinel-hub/sentinelhub-py).
 This tool makes the monitoring and study of any place on Earth simple, ready to use and easily deployable for operational purposes and automated Near-Real Time (NRT) applications.

 Some useful capabilities:
   - Data download in multiprocessing